Advertisement

 Radiation uses high-energy waves, like X-rays, to destroy cancer cells.
 It's sometimes used if surgery is not a viable option for certain patients.
 It may also be given to treat skin cancer that has returned after surgery or to help relieve symptoms in cases where cancer has spread.

-If you've been diagnosed with skin cancer, it's important to understand all of your treatment options.
+If you've been diagnosed with skin cancer, it's important to understand all your treatment options.
 Be sure to work closely with your healthcare providers to treat your skin cancer and to help prevent or delay recurrence.

 Featured Content